-The Plan share reserve includes (i) 2,100,000 shares, (ii) any Shares which have been reserved but not issued pursuant to any awards granted under the 2000 Plan as of the date of stockholder approval of the Plan, plus (iii) the number of shares subject to outstanding awards under the 2000 Plan that expire or otherwise terminate without having been exercised in full, or are forfeited to or repurchased by the Company (up to a maximum of 5,639,442 shares pursuant to this subsection (iii)).
+The Plan share reserve includes (i) 10,600,000 shares, (ii) any shares which have been reserved but not issued pursuant to any awards granted under the Company's 2000 Stock Incentive Plan, as amended (the "Old Plan") as of the date of stockholder approval of the Plan, plus (iii) the number of shares subject to outstanding awards under the Old Plan that expire or otherwise terminate without having been exercised in full, or are forfeited to or repurchased by the Company (up to a maximum of 5,639,442 shares pursuant to this subsection (iii)).
 If any award granted under the Plan expires, lapses or becomes unexercisable without having been exercised in full, or if shares subject to forfeiture or repurchase are forfeited or repurchased by the Company due to failure to vest, any such shares that are reacquired or subject to such a terminated award will again become available for issuance under the Plan.